49ers Fan In Coma Following SoFi Stadium Assault During NFC Championship Game

 INGLEWOOD, Los Angeles County (CBS SF) – A San Francisco 49ers fan who traveled to the NFC Championship Game is in a medically-induced coma after he was assaulted outside SoFi Stadium in Inglewood, police said.

-Police confirmed to KCBS-TV that 40-year-old Daniel Luna was found severely injured in the parking lot from an apparent beating, shortly after kickoff of Sunday’s game against the Los Angeles Rams.READ MORE: Stanford-Lancet Report on Opioid Crisis Calls For Immediate Action, Sweeping Reforms
+Police confirmed to KCBS-TV that 40-year-old Daniel Luna of Oakland was found severely injured in the parking lot from an apparent beating, shortly after kickoff of Sunday’s game against the Los Angeles Rams.READ MORE: California Faces Looming Nursing Shortage In Wake Of Pandemic; 40,000 Expected To Retire In Coming Years

 Police said it is believed that his attackers used bodily force and that no weapons were involved.